IBM/wort-to-number/README.md

 > Transforms numbers written as words (in German language) into numbers

+> Now it also does the reverse transformation (numbers into german words)

 > Umwandlung von Zahlen als Wörter in Zahlen

 > Example: "Mario ist dreiunddreißig Jahre alt" -> "Mario ist 33 Jahre alt"